Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

 • Seroma- Fluid accumulation

-• Poor wound healing of the wound site
+• Poor wound healing at the wound site

 • Large visible scarring